newjersey/navigator.business.nj.gov/web/display-content/onboarding/legal-structure/limited-liability-company.md

-An LLC is a hybrid between a corporation and a partnership.
-This default short description should be in 1 or 2 sentences. `Learn more|llc`
+An LLC is one of the most common legal structures.
+In an LLC, there can be one or multiple owners, and they are not personally liable for the company's debts. `Learn more|llc`